jacopoMauro/website/content/publication/dblp-journalsinternet-palma-gmtz-24/index.md

 ---
-title: 'Choreography-Defined Networks: A Case Study on DoS Mitigation'
+title: 'WebAssembly at the Edge: Benchmarking a Serverless Platform for Private Edge Cloud Systems'

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Giuseppe De Palma
 - Saverio Giallorenzo
 - Jacopo Mauro
-- Andrea Melis
-- Fabrizio Montesi
-- Marco Peressotti
+- Matteo Trentin
-- Marco Prandini
+- Gianluigi Zavattaro

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list